-Condo building insurance in Friendswood, Texas and across the United States.
+Condo building insurance in Friendswood, TX, Marble Falls, TX, and across the United States.

 Condo building insurance can be complicated.
 Specialty condo insurance recognizes the many different risk types and provides clarity regarding which parties are responsible for covering which risks.

 The unique nature of condo buildings often leads to some confusion over who is responsible for insuring what.
 In reality, it’s a simple set-up, but everyone involved needs to know how it works.